-Objective 1: Southwestern provides responsible fiscal management Indicator Performance Measurement and Source Threshold Levels S.1.1 Fiscal Cash Flow Responsibilities (SI 15): Measured by the Cash Flow Statement and the general fund ending fund balance threshold from final audited figuresGreen: 85% to 100% Yellow: 70% to 89% Red: Below 70%Supports responsible fiscal management of the general fund by a combination of achieving a positive cash flow throughout the year and meeting the target ending-fund-balance for the general fund.
-Meeting this measure indicates the control of daily operating expenditures and liabilities and in totality, the S.1.2 implementation of the planned general fund budget of revenue and expenditures were realizable.Fiscal Responsibilities - All Funds (SI 16A): Measured by the threshold ending fund balance for all funds from final audited figuresGreen: 85% to 100% Yellow: 70% to 89% Red: Below 70%Focuses on the fiscal stability of all funds managed by the college with indicator by measuring the ending- fund-balance of all the funds.
+Objective 1: Southwestern provides responsible fiscal management Indicator Performance Measurement and Source Threshold Levels S.1.1 Fiscal Cash Flow Responsibilities (SI 15): Measured by the Cash Flow Statement and the general fund ending fund balance threshold from final audited figures.
+Supports responsible fiscal management of the general fund flow throughout the year and meeting the target ending-fur measure indicates the control of daily operating expenditure implementation of the planned general fund budget of reversible to the control of the planned general fund budget of reversible to the control of the planned general fund budget of reversible to the control of the planned general fund budget of reversible to the control of the planned general fund budget of the control of the planned general fund budget of the control of the planned general fund budget of the control of the planned general fund budget of the control of the planned general fund budget of the control of the general fund budget of the general fund b nd-balance for the general fund.
+Meeting this es and liabilities and in totality, the S.1.2 Fiscal Responsibilities - All Funds (SI 16A): Measured by the threshold ending fund balance for all funds from final audited figures Green: 85% to 100% Yellow: 70% to 89% Red: Below 70% Focuses on the fiscal stability of all funds managed by the college with indicator by measuring the ending-fund-balance of all the funds.
 Achieving the target goals for each fund shows the diligent management of the entire budget for the College and that all the funds were well managed and the planned budget was well thought-out and realizable.
 Indicator S.1.3 supports the Objective by identifying the college's assets and liabilities to determine the ratio trending to meet long-term sustainability and future liabilities.
 The data is from the annual financial audit report.
-S.1.3 Fiscal Responsibilities - All Funds (SI 16B): Measured by the threshold for the current ratio of assets to liabilities from internal reports/final audited figuresGreen: Greater than 1.50 Yellow: 1.00 to 1.49 Red: Below 1.00Focuses on the fiscal stability of all funds managed by the college by identifying the college's assets and liabilities to determine the ratio trending to meet long-term sustainability and future liabilities.
+S.1.3 Fiscal Responsibilities - All Funds (SI 16B): Measured by the threshold for the current ratio of assets to liabilities from internal reports/final audited figures Green: Greater than 1.50 Yellow: 1.00 to 1.49 Red: Below 1.00 Focuses on the fiscal stability of all funds managed by the college by identifying the college's assets and liabilities to determine the ratio trending to meet long-term sustainability and future liabilities.
 The data is from the annual financial audit report.
 S.1.4 Fiscal Enterprise Fund Responsibilities (SI 17): Measured by the combined ending fund balance with General Fund FTE contribution from internal reports and final audited figures Supports the responsible fiscal management by the endeave through a positive ending fund balance and a steady FTE c is dependent on FTE and is received as revenue in the gene ontribution to the General Fund.
 State support